Tools

 Platform tools let agents manage SwarmClaw resources directly — creating tasks, scheduling jobs, and managing other agents programmatically.

-Enable these per-agent in the Platform section of the agent editor.
+Enable these per-agent in the Platform section of the agent editor or via the tools popover in chat.

 | Tool | Description |